VasekStolba/Erebus-Archive-System/README.md

-## Managed by the Office of Ethical Behaviors.
+## Managed by the Office of Human Resources.
 ### Legenda

 Designation | Meaning